Standards and Conventions

 Catalog naming and conventions

-Refer to Data layers and stages for further context and definitions applicable to this section.
+Refer to Data zones and layers for further context and definitions applicable to this section.

 Catalog name:

-The choice of granularity depends on domain topology, stage/zone convention and desired level of segregation for access and sharing controls (i.e. catalog or schema level)
+The choice of granularity depends on domain topology, zone and layer conventions, and desired level of segregation for access and sharing controls (i.e. catalog or layer level)

 - Minimum granularity (domain level):

-In the examples provided - we have opted for domain level - with schema separation for the lower levels of grain via prefixes. i.e intuitas_engineering_dev.bronze__ods__fhirhouse__dbo__lakeflow
+In the examples provided - we have opted for domain level - with schema separation for the lower levels of grain via prefixes. i.e engineering__dev.ods__fhirhouse__dbo__lakeflow.encounter

 Note that projects are temporary constructs, and hence are not recommended for naming